 Notes on My Grandfather: The Warmth of Music

 Beside the enticing sound of trumpets in the background, Olaiya's gentle delivery of ribald statements and social commentary quickly became my favourite thing to listen to.
-Just as Olaiya offered my grandfather a temporary escape from agony, being in the company of my grandfather and Olaiya created a wall, albeit a fragile one, between me and my teenage angst; it provided a space for me to escape to, a space to explore what came before me.
-At a time when I was struggling to develop what I described as an authentic Nigerian identity, Olaiya's music gave me tools to search through my cultural history.
+Just as Olaiya offered my grandfather a temporary escape from agony, being in the company of my grandfather and Olaiya created a wall, albeit a fragile one, between me and my teenage angst.
+It provided a space into which I could escape.
+A space to explore what came before me.
+At a time I struggled to develop what I described as an authentic Nigerian identity, Olaiya's music gave me tools to search through my cultural history.

 My grandfather brought a unique warmth into my life that reignites every time I hear Olaiya sing.
 It is a warmth that suspends, in the moment, thoughts of inadequacy and longing.